datreeio/kubectl-datree/README.md

 <br/>

 ## Examples
-This command will fetch all resources within the namespace `exmpl`, and execute a policy check against them:
+The following command will fetch all resources within the namespace `exmpl`, and execute a policy check against them:
 ```
 kubectl datree test -- -n exmpl
 ```

-This command will fetch the resource of kind **Service** named `myAwesomeService` in namespace `mySweetNamespace`, and execute a policy check against it using k8s schema version 1.22.0:
+The following command will fetch the resource of kind **Service** named `myAwesomeService` in namespace `mySweetNamespace`, and execute a policy check against it using k8s schema version 1.22.0:
 ```
 kubectl datree test -s "1.22.0" -- service myAwesomeService mySweetNamespace
 ```